History Timeline

 1994

-• Pilot Program for transitional housing through Illinois Department of Public Aid
+• Pilot Program for transitional housing through the Illinois Department of Public Aid

 1995